Skip to main content

 2 mentions Positive Neutral Negative

-• “Perhaps I need the context and nostalgia of RPG Maker horror games from the 2000s to appreciate it, because without that, this is just a bunch of extremely tedious backtracking nonsense in poorly drawn land.”
+• “Perhaps I need the context and nostalgia of 'RPG maker horror games out of the 2000s' to appreciate it, because without that this is just a bunch of extremely tedious backtracky nonsense in poorly drawn land.”

-• “This wouldn't be an issue per se, but combined with the enemy patterns, it makes navigating between puzzles a challenge in itself (but a more tedious challenge, since it requires time to actually dribble the enemies rather than just dodge them).”
+• “This wouldn't be an issue per se, but combined with the enemy patterns, it makes navigating between puzzles a challenge on itself (but a more tedious challenge, since it requires time to actually dribble the enemies rather than just dodge them).”

 • replayability